cilium/cilium/Documentation/community.rst

 ========================

-The Cilium contributors gather every Wednesday at 8am PDT, 17:00 CEST, for a one-hour Zoom call open to everyone.
+The Cilium contributors gather every Wednesday at 8am PDT, 17:00 CEST, for a Zoom call open to everyone.
 During that time, we discuss:

-- the statuses of the next releases for each supported Cilium release
+- Status of the next releases for each supported Cilium release
-- the current state of our CI: flakes being investigated and upcoming changes
+- Current state of our CI: flakes being investigated and upcoming changes
-- the development items for the next release
+- Development items for the next release
-- miscellaneous topics during the open session
+- Any other community-relevant topics during the open session

 If you want to discuss something during the next meeting's open session, you can add it to `the meeting's Google doc